AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 USA PATRIOT Act (2001) - Strengthened AML measures with focus on combating terrorist financing

+Anti-Money Laundering Act (AMLA) (2001) - new FinCEN powers and modernized BSA

 **Sanctions**
 OFAC Sanctions - A division of the Treasury Department responsible for enforcing trade sanctions.
 Essentially a list of banned entities that US financial institutions cannot conduct business with.
 Entities involved include terrorism , drug trafficking, human rights abuses, etc.